Standard and custom issue fields should have a description/tooltip

 Similarly, when you create a custom issue field, it should be possible to specify a tooltip or description (or both) to help your users to understand what they should type into the field.

-#2 Updated by Paulo Santos about 9 years ago
+#2 Updated by Paulo Santos over 9 years ago

 Related to #4637.